s-ol/mmm/root/articles/mmmfs/mmmfs/text$markdown+sidenotes.md

 This leads to confusion about the factual format of data among users, but can also pose a serious security risk:
-Under some circumstances it is possible that a file contains maliciously-crafted code and is treated as an executable by one software component, while a security mechanism meant to detect such code determines the same file to be a legitimate image<mmm-link path="../references/poc-or-gtfo"></mmm-link> (the file may in fact be valid in both formats).
+Under some circumstances it is possible that a file contains maliciously-crafted code and is treated as an executable by one software component, while a security mechanism meant to detect such code determines the same file to be a legitimate image<mmm-embed path="../references/poc-or-gtfo" wrap="sidenote"></mmm-embed> (the file may in fact be valid in both formats).

 In mmmfs, the example above might look like this instead:
 <mmm-embed path="tree_mmmfs">schematic view of an example mmmfs tree</mmm-embed>